 - Oracle/Sun Java

-Once the Patch Management system is enabled the Panorama9 cloud will instruct devices with missing patches to start and the best is - you don't need to setup a local repository with the missing patches or download software that should be updated.
+Once Patch Management is enabled Panorama9 will instruct devices with missing patches to start and the best is - you don't need to setup a local repository with the missing patches or download software that should be updated.

 The patching progress is monitored and the result analyzed.
-In the event that some devices fails to complete the update you will be notified with detailed information what is required to get the system up-to-date.
-Knowing where the problems are is a lot easier than having to go through each and every machine to ensure they are patched.
+In the event that some devices fail to complete the update you will be notified with detailed information on what is required to get the system up-to-date.
+Knowing where the problems is, is a lot easier than having to go through each and every machine to ensure they are patched.